 It’s great to know what people are saying about your brand online.
 However, that’s only the first step.
-Now, you need to plan out how to respond to the information you found.
+To really get the best answer to “what does an effective ORM strategy look like” and preparing to enhance your online reputation, for you need to plan out how to respond to the information you found.

 Before you go any further, call together an in-house team to handle this effort.
 As a beneficial alternative, you can also call an ORM agency that can handle all the legwork for you.